Students petting golden retriever on campus

 As a community, it is responsibility of all of us to help keep LVC safe.
 That’s why we ask you to lock your room door whenever you leave, never prop open the exit doors of your residence hall, and immediately report any lost key to an area coordinator or RA.

 Campus Safety personnel regularly patrol campus grounds at night and provide personal safety escorts for students.
-Emergency blue light phones which are located throughout campus are connected directly to campus safety personnel’s phones.
 The College is continuously assessing its environment and completes a campus lighting and shrubbery audit each year.